 Today’s blogpost is dedicated to all the people who respond to my art with “I’m so jealous, I can’t even draw a stick man”.

 I feel like the party trick of human society is coming up with a random social “rule”, and convincing everyone that it’s legit, and not, in fact, completely surreal.
 Like the concept of “talent”.
 We’re brought up viewing art through the lens of “how does it fit within the convention of ‘good’ art” and “how much money will it fetch”.
-Moreover, we’re socialised to think that you either can or can’t do it.
+Moreover, we’re socialised to think that you either can or can’t be creative.
 That’s a big fat lie.

 I’m one of the many artists made from a child that just never stopped creating.
 My sketchbook acted as a comfort blanket, enabling me to socialise in a way I felt comfortable; it went everywhere with me, and I drew pretty much every day of my life until my early 20’s.
 Throughout that time, I struggled hugely with my confidence - but those two decades created a vital foundation for me to start doing wildlife art.
 And you know what?
 When I did fall into animal art, I still had a lot of growing to do.
 It’s always felt very natural to paint the way I do, but when I started I didn’t have a clue when it came to watercolours.
 5 years ago, I was dreaming of being able to paint like I do now.
 And In another 5 years, I’ll be even better still.